-Since they are able to transfer freely from a savings account, an investment portfolio or other spot into cash, liquid assets are an important part of your financial profile for a variety of reasons.
-Let’s dig into what exactly they are and why you might need them.
+Since they are able to transfer freely from a savings account, an investment portfolio or other spot into cash, liquid assets are an important part of your financial profile for a variety of reasons Let’s take a closer look at the definition of liquid assets, examples of liquid assets and why you might need them.

 What Is A Liquid Asset?

 An asset describes anything you own that holds monetary value.
-A liquid asset is a type of asset that can quickly and easily be converted into cash while retaining its market value.
-Liquid assets are a particularly important safeguard to have in the event that you experience financial hardship and need cash fast.
+A liquid asset is defined as a type of asset that can quickly and easily be converted into cash while retaining its market value.
+Liquid assets are a particularly important safeguard to have if you experience financial hardship and need cash fast.

 What exactly are liquid assets in the real world?
 Some examples of assets that would be considered liquid include the following: